Supervisors and hiring managers play a big role in making employees feel welcome.

 Help them map network printers or drives.
 If necessary, provide contact information for someone in your ministry who can help with this task.

 Encourage them to get comfy and check ergonomics.
 They should complete the Computer Ergonomics E-Tool.
 Please review any corrective actions with the employee.
 If necessary, arrange for a follow-up with a ministry trained ergonomic assessor.
-This is an employee who has taken the Learning Centre’s OHS Office Ergonomics Risk Assessment course and is trained to performed ergonomic assessments.
+This is an employee who has taken Corporate Learning’s Occupational Health and Safety (OHS) Office Ergonomics Risk Assessment course and is trained to performed ergonomic assessments.

 If the employee is working remotely, they will need to complete the ergonomics e-tool as a condition of their telework agreement.